mcbridet/raspberry-pisa/README.md

 - A power switch to disable the ISA card when not needed.

 ## Requirements
-Initially, the aim will be to support 286-based systems and above with a 16-bit ISA card, and at least one usable / free 16-bit ISA DMA channel.
+Initially, the aim will be to support 286-based systems and above with a 16-bit ISA slot, and at least one usable / free 16-bit ISA DMA channel.
 Mouse support will be via the Microsoft Mouse drivers over serial.
-There will need to be  Features will be built-out in order of the feature list described above.
+Features will be built-out in order of the feature list described above.